larsxschneider/larsxschneider.github.io/_posts/2014-03-30-git-p4-bridge.md

 #### Outlook

 If you see a simpler way to achieve the solution above I am happy to hear from you!
-I also have a script to sync into the opposite directory.
+I also have a script to sync into the opposite direction.
 In that setting the Git repository is the source of record and the code is pushed to a Perforce directory.
 This is a possible topic for a future post.